Annual Ride for Breast Cancer Screening

 The ride has evolved over the years.
 What started out as a small gathering has grown into a full-day event.
 About 100 riders take part annually.

-Since 2010 the ride has raised $161,841.
-The money has supported everything from the purchase of digital mammography and patient equipment to a mobile mammography bus.
-The bus travels across the province providing access to mammograms for women in rural Saskatchewan.
+Since 2010 the ride has raised over $350,000.
+The money has supported everything from the purchase of digital mammography and patient equipment to a new fully equipped breast screening unit.
+The unit travels across the province, providing access to mammograms for women in rural Saskatchewan.

 “I hope and believe that it (the ride) has had an impact on women being more apt or more likely to get screening.
 We all know that early detection does help survival rates of women, so we hope as a result, we have more women surviving breast cancer,” Caron says.